 Investing in youth and families is one of the most impactful ways we can improve and strengthen community health.
 The barriers that so many families and children face have resulted in child abuse becoming a growing issue that has serious consequences on children, their families, and the communities in which they live.
+Preventing child abuse through coordinated care is one way we can protect children and build healthier communities.

 April is National Child Abuse Prevention Month but in reality, child abuse happens every day, of every month, of every year.
 Statistics from Childhelp, a leading child abuse prevention organization, show: